How to Grow Ixora coccinea Plants in the Garden

 Dwarf varieties are also available these reach about 3 feet in height (90 cm).

-As the plant is prune tolerant it is a great hedging plant.
 Grow in a sunny area and provide medium watering.

 It is a great low maintenance plant for attracting birds and butterflies to the garden.